-From Cynthia Stevenson (Superintendent of 85,000 students)
+From Cynthia Stevenson (Colorado Superintendent of the Year)

 To Whom It May Concern: